georgd/EB-Garamond/README.md

 # EB Garamond
-## Claude Garamont’s designs go opensource.
+*Claude Garamont’s designs go open source*

 This project aims at providing a free version of the Garamond types, based on the Designs of the Berner specimen from 1592.